-Income tax expenses comprises current and deferred tax.
-Current tax and deferred tax is recognized in profit or loss except to the extent that its relates to items recognized directly in equity in which case it is recognized in equity.
+Income tax expenses comprise current tax.
+Current tax is recognized in profit or loss except to the extent that its relates to items recognized directly in equity in which case it is recognized in equity.

 3.04 Cash and cash equivalents